 - they develop one or more COVID-19 symptoms, or if one of their household members or non-household close contacts has tested positive for COVID-19. - School will follow CDPH guidance on surveillance or periodic COVID-19 testing for all staff members when CDPH allows the county to resume in-person instruction or if instructed by local public health agencies.
 All school staff members will be instructed to contact their medical provider, local city, county or testing company partners to schedule their Covid-19 test. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
-Internal contact tracing procedures included in this plan will be followed. - Only real-time reverse-transcriptase Polymerase chain reaction (RT-PCR) is recommended by the Association of Public Health Laboratories (APHL) to be used for surveillance testing of asymptomatic essential workers and individuals due to the lower sensitivity of the Antigen-Rapid-Testing system in detecting COVID-19 virus in the early stage of infection.
+Internal contact tracing procedures included in this plan will be followed. - Only real-time reverse-transcriptase Polymerase chain reaction (RT-PCR) is recommended by the Association of Public Health Laboratories (APHL) to be used for surveillance testing of asymptomatic essential workers and individuals due to the lower sensitivity of the AntigenRapid-Testing system in detecting COVID-19 virus in the early stage of infection.
 APHL does not recommend using SARS-CoV-2 antigen tests for screening asymptomatic persons due to the high risk of both false positive and false negative results.
-Positive test results: - Student or employee that tests positive must be excluded from school for 10 days from symptom onset or test date, resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or non-household close contacts tested positive for COVID-19. - Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, without face covering, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.
+(Rapid Antigen tests are now allowed in the CDPH Health Mandate issued August 11, 2021.
+See Health Order Mandate on page 26).
+Positive test results: - Student or employee that tests positive must be excluded from school for 10 days from symptom onset or test date, resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or nonhousehold close contacts tested positive for COVID-19. - Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.